 a) Statutory Auditor- M/s S.R Batliboi & Co.
-LLP, Chartered Accountants (Firm Registration No. 301003E/E300005) have been appointed as Statutory Auditors of the Company for a period of five years in the 2nd Annual General Meeting held on September 20, 2014 and their appointment term will expire on 30th Sep 2019.
+LLP, Chartered Accountants (Firm Registration No. 301003E/E300005) have been appointed as Statutory Auditors of the Company for a period of three years in the 7th Annual General Meeting held on September 27, 2019 and their appointment is valid till the conclusion of the 10th Annual General Meeting of the Company.